text-machine-lab/uml_nlp_class_2018/hw2/README.md

 Please make sure that you completed the code in the files `datasest.py`, `train.py`, and `gru.py`.
 You code should be able to run in docker using the provided `docker_build.sh` and `docker_run.sh` scripts.

-In addition, you should submit two plots, which reflect the losses on the training and two validation sets as the training progresses (in other words, on the X-axis you should have epochs, and on the Y-axis you should have the values of the losses).
+In addition, you should submit two plots which reflect the losses on the training and two validation sets as the training progresses (in other words, on the X-axis you should have epochs and on the Y-axis you should have the values of the losses).

-The first plot should be produced using the Trump's tweets for training, and the second plot should be produced using the Obama's tweets for training.
+The first plot should be produced using the Trump's tweets for training and the second plot should be produced using the Obama's tweets for training.

 Submit as follows using the submit utility available on the cs.uml.edu machines: